Emergent Representations of Program Semantics in Language Models Trained on Programs: Emerging representations of semantics

-The previous section asks whether LMs can represent the meaning of the text that they \emph{have} generated.
-Our results suggest a positive resolution to this question, in that the LM is able to (abstractly) interpret the program as it is generated.
-However, interpreters are not synthesizers, and understanding alone is insufficient for generation.
-In the case of human speech production, the broad consensus is that speech begins in the mind as a preverbal message, before being translated into an utterance that reflects the initial conception \citep{levelt1993speaking}.
-We hypothesize that the generative process of the trained LM follows an analogous mechanism, whereby the LM representations encode the semantics of text that has yet to be generated.

-To test this hypothesis, we train a linear probe to predict \emph{future} semantic states from model states following the same method as described above.
-Note that because we use a greedy decoding strategy, future semantic states are also deterministic, and hence the task is well-defined.

-\Cref{fig:intent_over_time} displays how well a linear probe is able to predict semantic states 1 and 2 steps into the future (dashed green line labeled ``Semantic (+1)'' and dotted green line labeled ``Semantic (+2)'', respectively).
-As with the previous results, the probe's performance starts at the baseline of random guessing then increases significantly with training, and we also find a strong correlation between the semantic content of future states and the generative accuracy (``Generative'', blue line) across training steps.
-Regressing the semantic content against the generative accuracy yields an $R^2$ of $0.919$ and $0.900$ for 1 and 2 semantic states into the future, respectively, with $p<.001$ in both cases.
+We next explore whether the trained LM encodes the semantics of text that has yet to be generated.
+Specifically, we train probes to predict \emph{future} abstract states from model states. \Cref{fig:intent_over_time} displays how well a 1-layer MLP is able to predict abstract states 1 and 2 steps into the future.
+As with the previous results, the probe's performance reaches a minimum during syntax acquisition, then increases for the remainder of training.
+We also find a strong correlation between the semantic content of future states and the generative accuracy in the second half of training; regressing the semantic content against the generative accuracy yields an $R^2$ of $0.878$ and $0.874$ ($p<.001$) for 1 and 2 abstract states into the future, respectively.